Manasarow/Investment_RAG/README.md

 ---

-## 9. Sharing Qdrant

-zip -r qdrant_storage.zip qdrant_storage

----

-## 10. Limitations
+## 9. Limitations

-- Only ~10 companies indexed
+- Due to indexing contraints only ~10 companies were fully indexed and tested
-- Indexing large datasets takes time
+- Full pipeline supports 50+ companies, but indexing large datasets takes time

----

-## 11. Summary

-- Financial-aware parsing
-- Hybrid retrieval
-- Citation-based answers